holehan/termux-extras/content/_index.md

 ---
-title: "an APT repository for Hugo and sift"
+title: 'an APT repository for Hugo and sift'
 date: 2018-07-23T16:28:45+02:00
 type: index
 ---